Ctrl-Alt-Tea/1st-Line-Notes/README.md

 - App will remain ontop of other apps by default
 - Supports Richtext format (Images, Custom fonts, etc)
 - Convert Richtext to plain text
-- ~~Ctrl + N and Ctrl + S shortcuts~~ (Bug addressed in v1.1.0.2, New install file release due or you may compile on your own in the interim)
+- Ctrl + N and Ctrl + S shortcuts for templates

 ### Usage: